 - Societal aspects: How to bring sustainable aspects into product development, where 70-80% of the product life-cycle behavior is determined, is not well understood today.

 - Complexity and multidisciplinarity: Product development research needs to be re-enforced to bring inter-disciplinary excellence together and ensure functionality, safety and reliability of increasingly complex systems.

 The ability for Sweden to further develop and leverage on these trends is a key to stay in the forefront on research, development and eventually industrial competitiveness in the years to come.
 Collaboration between different research areas and together with industry has already been proven effective when organized on a national level.

-- Design automation and digital engineering
+- Design automation and digital engineering approach

-- Engineering innovation and management
+- Engineering management